alice-biometrics/lume/README.md

     teardown: echo ${TEADOWN_MSG}
 ```

-The output for this step will be:
+The output for this step will be somthing like the following:

 ```console
 >> lume -my-step